Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 # Roadmap and Budget

 #### Meta
-1. Lead: LunarPunk_Labs as a implementation DAO
+1. Lead: LunarPunk_Labs as an implementation DAO
 2. Serve: H3uni.org as an educational consortium of methodology developers
-3. Support: Protocol Labs and Regen Network as semantic bluefunds
+3. Support: Protocol Labs and Regen Network in the development of semantic bluefunds

-### Milestone 1: Functional Specifications
+#### Milestone one: Functional Specifications
 **Start Date:** 2023-04-06
 **Deliverables:**
 1. Submitting the Research proposal to Protocol Labs in parallel to this RFP-X